Beautifully Broken, Boldly Reimagined

 Hi, I’m Kim Schott, I am a watercolour artist from Port Dover, Ontario Canada along the beautiful shores of Lake Erie.
 I create bright, happy art inspired by the natural world.

-While studying to improve my watercolour technique I came across the work of Elissa Sheehan.
-I was drawn to her Kintsugi Eggshell work and before long I was obsessed.
 Working with broken eggshells is equal parts exciting and complicated.
 Their curved surfaces make every piece a challenge, and the way paint takes to their porous texture always surprises me.
-No two creations are ever the same.
+Every piece I create is truly unique - always one of one.

 I find joy and inspiration in the contemporary art world and the impressionist painters; Claire Desjardins’ bold abstracts, Mokshini’s playful takes on modern life, Gayle Kabaker’s stunning explorations of feminine beauty, Van Gogh's bold brushwork and incredible use of colour all influence my work.